Similar to any 401(k)-retirement savings plan, the matching contributions in a safe harbor plan are tax-deductible for the employers.

 Benefits of having a Safe Harbor 401(k) Match

 Traditional 401(k) plans do not require matching.
-Most traditional employers match 50 cents to a dollar on up to 6% of the employees pay or in some cases dollar-for-dollar up to 3%.
-Matching is mandatory for safe harbor plans but here are the benefits of in it
+Most traditional employers match 50 cents to a dollar on up to 6% of the employee’s pay or, in some cases, dollar-for-dollar up to 3%.
+Matching is mandatory for safe harbor plans, but here are the benefits of it.

 - Adding a safe harbor plan to your 401(k) allows your employees who are highly compensated to maximize their retirement contributions.

-- It helps you and your highly compensated employees optimize your personal retirement savings since you are able to contribute the maximum amount to your 401(k) plan.
+- It helps you and your highly compensated employees optimize your personal retirement savings since you can contribute the maximum amount to your 401(k) plan.

-- The employer’s taxable income is reduced as the employer contribution is tax-deductible.
+- The employee’s taxable income is reduced as the employer contribution is tax-deductible.

-IRS requires businesses to pass the non-discrimination tests annually to confirm that all employees in a company are treated fairly and provided an equal chance for a retirement savings plan.
+IRS requires businesses to pass the nondiscrimination tests annually to confirm that all company employees are treated fairly and provided an equal chance for a retirement savings plan.

-- Top-Heavy Test: This test ensures that key employees such as owners and high-level executives cumulatively hold less than 60% of the total balance of the 401(k) plan.
+- Top-Heavy Test: This test ensures that key employees such as owners and high-level executives cumulatively hold less than 60% of the 401(k) plan’s total balance.

 Is Safe Harbor 401(k) plan right for your business?